 The gap between state needs and the available funding is not unique to South Carolina.
 High infrastructure demands nationwide have led to a wide disparity between the cost of roadway improvement needs and the amount of money available for financing projects.
-This has resulted in a movement toward the use of innovative finance techniques and other methods of project delivery such as the design/build approach, as explained in Section 1.10.
+This has resulted in a movement toward the use of innovative finance techniques and other methods of project delivery such as the design/build approach, as explained in Section 1.5, (refer to page 1-37).
 In an effort to take advantage of every opportunity to attract the funds necessary for the project, all available means to provide the financing for this project will be explored.